roytang/blog/content/posts/2007/10/how-to-solve-technical-problems.md

-2. Sending personal emails to people asking for help isn&'t a very good way to solve technical issues.
+2. Sending personal emails to people asking for help isn't a very good way to solve technical issues.
 Most people are likely to ignore such requests.

 3. You might want to read this: http://catb.org/~esr/faqs/smart-questions.html&#8221;

-I&'m not trying to deride him or anything, god knows I&'ve sent my own share of personal email requests for help before.
-And it&'s correct that they are often ignored, so it&'s not very effective.
+I'm not trying to deride him or anything, god knows I've sent my own share of personal email requests for help before.
+And it's correct that they are often ignored, so it's not very effective.
 I think the most effective way, as mentioned in the ESR link above, is to use forums.
-Specifically, don&'t look for forums where newbies like us ask questions; use forums where experts congregate.
-By forum, I&'m not strictly referring to bulletin boards, it also includes mailing-lists.
+Specifically, don't look for forums where newbies like us ask questions; use forums where experts congregate.
+By forum, I'm not strictly referring to bulletin boards, it also includes mailing-lists.

 How to find the best forums?
-It depends on what you&'re looking for.
+It depends on what you're looking for.

 The best thing is if your subject matter of choice has an active community of developers interested or passionate about the product.
 Google about the subject matter and see what forums or mailing lists are popular.
 An example would be